Photo Credit: Lipe Borges

 Lipe Borges

 As a team, we work in sync—often anticipating each other’s next move—to create a seamless, supportive environment for the people we photograph.
-Our shared belief in the power of storytelling guides everything we do, whether we’re photographing a quiet portrait on Cape Cod or documenting a community’s narrative abroad.
+Our shared belief in the power of storytelling guides everything we do, whether we’re photographing a quiet portrait on Cape Cod or documenting an unfolding story elsewhere in the world.

 Passionate about travel, visual culture, and continuous learning, Lipe brings curiosity and warmth to every assignment.
-I’m grateful to work alongside someone who shares a deep commitment to thoughtful, ethical, and emotionally resonant photography.
+I’m grateful to work alongside someone who shares the same passion for and commitment to thoughtful, ethical, and emotionally resonant photography.